betsyrosalen/datascienceNOTES/Git and Command Line Notes.md

 `git push`: If you’re working on your local computer, and want your commits to be visible online on GitHub as well, you “push” the changes up to GitHub with this command.

+`git push -u origin master` tells Git to push our changes to the "master" (or main) branch of the "origin" (or primary) remote.
+You only need to include the `-u origin master` once, as Git will remember this configuration for future pushes `git push` then becomes sufficient, assuming you don't want to do anything fancy

 `git pull`: If you’re working on your local computer and want the most up-to-date version of your repository to work with, you “pull” the changes down from GitHub with this command.

+`git log`: Shows Git timeline history

 ## Useful Terminal Commands